 - a list of the research field’s principal literature used for the research

-- The names of the persons and units participating in the research project
+- The names of the persons and units participating in the research project.
+The names and expertise as well as roles of the thesis follow-up group must be included in the research plan.

 Funding plan is a compulsory part of the application.
 The funding plan is written to the research plan and to the application form.
 Funding should be planned with the supervisors.
 Funding for own salary and for research costs should be described in the funding plan.